hazelcast/hazelcast-reference-manual/src/NearCache.md

 Note that a map and its Near Cache can independently use High-Density Memory Store.
 For example, if your map does not use High-Density Memory Store, its Near Cache can still use it.

+### Near Cache Eviction

+In the scope of Near Cache, eviction means evicting (clearing) the entries selected according to the given `eviction-policy` when the specified `max-size-policy` has been reached.

+The `max-size-policy` defines the state when the Near Cache is full and determines whether the eviction should be triggered.
+The `size` is either interpreted as entry count, memory size or percentage, depending on the chosen policy.

+Once the eviction is triggered the configured `eviction-policy` determines which, if any, entries must be evicted.

+### Near Cache Expiration

+Expiration means the eviction of expired records.
+A record is expired:
+- if it is not touched (accessed/read) for `max-idle-seconds`
+- `time-to-live-seconds` passed since it is put to Near Cache

+The actual expiration is performed in two cases:

+- When a record is accessed: it is checked if the record is expired or not.
+If it is expired, it is evicted and `null` is returned as value to the caller.
+- In the background: there is an expiration task that periodically (currently 5 seconds) scans records and evicts the expired records.

 ### Near Cache Invalidation

-When you enable invalidations on Near Cache, either programmatically via `NearCacheConfig#setInvalidateOnChange` or declaratively via `<invalidate-on-change>true</invalidate-on-change>`, when entries are updated or removed from an entry in the underlying IMap, corresponding entries are removed from Near Caches to prevent stale reads.
-This is called Near Cache invalidation.
+Invalidation is the process of removing an entry from the Near Cache when its value is updated or it is removed from the original data structure (to prevent stale reads).
+Near Cache invalidation happens asynchronously at the cluster level, but synchronously at the current member.
+This means that the Near Cache is invalidated within the whole cluster after the modifying operation is finished, but updated from the current member before the modifying operation is done.
+A modifying operation can be an EntryProcessor, an explicit update or remove as well as an expiration or eviction.
+Generally, whenever the state of an entry changes in the record store by updating its value or removing it, the invalidation event is sent for that entry.

-Invalidations can be sent from servers to client Near Caches or to server Near Caches, either individually or in batches.
+Invalidations can be sent from members to client Near Caches or to member Near Caches, either individually or in batches.
 Default behavior is sending in batches.
-If there are lots of mutating operations such as put/remove on IMap, it is advised that you make invalidations in batches.
-This reduces the network traffic and keeps the eventing system less busy.
+If there are lots of mutating operations such as put/remove on data structures, it is advised that you configure batch invalidations.
+This reduces the network traffic and keeps the eventing system less busy, but may increase the delay of individual invalidations.

 You can use the following system properties to configure the Near Cache invalidation:

 - `hazelcast.map.invalidation.batch.enabled`: Enable or disable batching.
-Default value is true.
-When it is set to false, all invalidations are sent immediately.
+Default value is `true`.
+When it is set to `false`, all invalidations are sent immediately.
 - `hazelcast.map.invalidation.batch.size`: Maximum number of invalidations in a batch.
-Default value is 100.
+Default value is `100`.
-- `hazelcast.map.invalidation.batchfrequency.seconds`: If we cannot reach the configured batch size, a background process sends invalidations periodically.
-Default value is 10 seconds.
+- `hazelcast.map.invalidation.batchfrequency.seconds`: If the collected invalidations do not reach the configured batch size, a background process sends them periodically.
+The default value is `10` seconds.

 If there are a lot of clients or many mutating operations, batching should remain enabled and the batch size should be configured with the `hazelcast.map.invalidation.batch.size` system property to a suitable value.